|Review of Perennials CD

 Appropriately sharing the cover of the CD’s first selection, Perennials (2011), this wide-ranging work portrays the enduring yet ever-changing qualities of a life in music, while commissioned by Sherry and Wally Kujala to pay homage to flutist Helen Ann Shanley and clarinetist Richard Shanley, both former professors at Baylor University with a distinguished tenure.
 Dorff writes that what began as a seven-minute work blossomed into a five-movement mature “perennial” composition—one to last the ages, as compared to an annual plant or flower which must be replanted annually—that will offer a variety of exciting programming opportunities.

 Although not particularly partial to playing individual movements on formal recitals, I believe this work offers interesting varieties of tempos, styles, colors, and energy levels guaranteed to form interesting combinations of movements that will enhance many solo and chamber programs.
-I have listened to this piece performed by the Scott/Garrison Duo both live and on the CD.
-It was very well received in performance and keeps the listener very engaged in a recorded setting.
+I have listened to this piece performed by the Scott/Garrison Duo both live font>

 Although not presented in this order on the CD, the next four Bach selections are transcriptions of four inventions by J.S.
 Bach that work surprisingly well for both flute and clarinet, likely due to Dorff’s choices of more idiomatic keys.
 Their sequential appearance on the CD is gently peppered by their alternation with other works for flute and clarinet, perhaps to offer greater variety in listening from one track to the next.